steveaq/steveaq.github.io/_posts/2024-01-20-Advanced-Player-Radars.md

 ### Conclusion

 In conclusion, this post serves as a valuable addition to a series of tutorials aimed at empowering users to craft dynamic and replicable functions for generating insightful data visualizations, especially tailored for social media or personal enjoyment.
 In the next iteration I'll be going over radar charts.
-I hope you found this useful
+I hope you found this useful.

 Thanks for reading